nythz/pf2e-warlord/README.md

 # To Do :
 - Verify all Remaster changes
 - find a way to have the class feats available in the compendium browser
-- find a way to set key ability depending on Leadership Style
-  - Esoteric needs a prompt of which one / access to all three valid options
-  - Other Styles have set key abilities
 - Find a way to implement Paragon of Leadership on successful attack with Lead by Example bonus damage
 - Find a way to implement level 8 Aura feats
   - Separate aura might work but wouldn't follow Greater Aura (level 11) or Supreme Aura (level 12)